18kimn/blog/src/routes/[postType]/writing/skocpol/index.md

 ---

-This is a school assignment It's an (amateurish, etc) review of Theda Skocpol's _States and Social Revolutions_, which I wrote for SOC532: Comparative Historical Sociology, taught by Jonah Stuart Brundage.
+This is a school assignment It's an (amateurish, etc) review of Theda Skocpol's _States and Social Revolutions_.
+That book is arguably the most famous work in comparative historical sociology and helped establish it as a subdiscipline within sociology.

+I wrote this for SOC532: Comparative Historical Sociology, taught by Jonah Stuart Brundage.
 That class was amazing and genuinely one of the most insightful semester's I've had in either undergrad or grad school.